ececabukcu/PDF2JPG/README.md

 # PDF2JPG

-PDF2JPG is a Python tool designed to convert PDF files into JPG images.
+PDF2JPG is a Python tool designed to convert PDF, PNG, ZIP and HTML files into JPG images.
 It supports batch conversion and provides detailed logging of each step in the process.

 ## Description